grafana/explore-logs/docs/sources/_index.md

 Explore Logs is for engineers of all levels of operational expertise.
 You no longer need to be an SRE wizard to get value from your logs.

-Traditionally you'd need a deep understanding of your systems in order to get the most out of Loki.
+Traditionally, you'd need a deep understanding of your systems in order to get the most out of Loki.

 With Explore Logs, you get the same powerful insights, by just clicking around and glancing at visualizations which are automatically generated from your data.